Shorunke999/SmartInsight/README.md

 cp .env.example .env
 ```

-5. Generate the application key:
+5. Generate the application key: //not necessary if the .env.exampple was used in the .env

 ```bash
 php artisan key:generate